 Figure 5: Here we see the part of the dashboard that displays execution speeds.
 The top bar chart shows the training time in seconds; the bottom bar chart shows the average time in milliseconds for a single prediction during deployment.

 The models are now ready for download.
 At the end of the final dashboard, you will find the links to download one or more of the trained models for future usage, for example, as a RESTful API in production.

 For the full guided automation experience, you can watch the application in action in this demo video: “Guided Analytics for Machine Learning Automation.”

 In this article, we have described our blueprint for the guided automation of machine learning and illustrated the steps required.
 This workflow-driven web application represents our own interpretation of semi-automated (guided) machine learning applications.
 In our next article, we’ll look at the implementation behind the scenes.

 The blueprint implemented via the KNIME Analytics Platform and described in this article can be downloaded for free, customized to your needs, and freely reused.
+Find it on the KNIME Hub here.
 A web-based workflow can be executed by running the same application on the KNIME Server.

 Now, it is your turn to create a guided machine learning application starting from this blueprint.
 In this way, you can empower the business analysts to easily create and train machine learning models from a web browser.

 Also interesting to check out: Paolo and Christian's talk on Guided Automation at the recent KNIME Spring Summit in Berlin.